erinlkolp/alexa-plex-music-player-skill/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a skill that allows a person to playback audio from their Plex Music library on Alexa/Echo devices.
+This is an Alexa skill that allows a person to playback audio from their Plex Music library on Alexa/Echo devices.

 ## Features

-- **Full Dial API**: Easily change your dial's value, color, name, background image, and more!
-- **Full Admin API**: Provides VU1 Dial Server API key management.
+- **Works Everywhere**: Works on your local LAN as well as remote to the self-hosted Plex server!

-## Installation
+## Usage

+Create your new Alexa skill.
+I named mine "Plex Please" but you can call it anything you want.
+Note: This is not linked to your invocation phrase so don't worry about picking something unique!

 ![Alexa Skills Dashboard](assets/alexa_developer_console_main_screen.png)

+Lambda Example Outputs:

 ![Lambda Connecting to Plex](assets/connecting_to_plex_lambda.png)